-You are now officially allowed to use the two letters with the period in front of your name and you already know exactly how your career is going to continue.
-Congratulations!
 Or have you not yet started thinking about which path to take?
 Academia or business?
 Major corporation or small or medium-sized enterprise?
 Public sector or your own company?

-In the final, work-intensive phase of the dissertation in particular, there is often little time to deal comprehensively with this issue.
-Nevertheless, it makes sense to start thinking early on about career options after your doctorate, ideally even before you decide to do a doctorate.
-If you have a clear goal in mind, you can already make decisions during the doctoral degree process, and these will benefit you afterwards:
+Especially in the labor-intensive final phase of the doctorate, there is often little time to deal intensively with this question.
+Nevertheless, it makes sense to consider your career options early on, ideally even before you decide to pursue a doctorate.
+With a clear goal in mind, you can make decisions during the doctoral process that will benefit you afterwards:

-- In your choice of subject and supervisor, are you focusing more on possible applications and proximity to business or on academic relevance and visibility? - During the doctoral phase, will you be collecting professionally relevant additional qualifications which are required and useful when you enter the (non-university) employment market (e.g. knowledge of business administration, leadership skills, project management) or for embarking on an academic career (teaching and publishing experience, acquiring third-party funding)?
+- Base your choice of topic and supervisor more on application relevance and proximity to industry or on academic relevance and visibility! - During your doctoral phase, you should also acquire additional qualifications that are useful for entering the (non-university) job market (e.g., business knowledge, leadership skills, project management) or with a view to an academic career (teaching and publication experience, acquisition of third-party funding)!

-Regardless of how intensively you have already dealt with these questions during the course of the doctorate, in the end you will be faced with this fundamental decision: Do you want to continue to work in academia?
-Or are you aiming for a career in the non-academic employment market?
+Regardless of how intensively you have already dealt with these questions in the course of your doctorate, at the end of your doctorate you will be faced with a fundamental decision: Do you want to continue working in science?
+Or do you want to enter the non-academic job market?